-The financial statements have been prepared in accordance with the provisions of the Co-operative Societies Act, Chapter 62 (the "Act") and Singapore Financial Reporting Standards ("FRSs").
+The financial statements have been prepared in accordance with the provisions of the Co-operative Societies Act 1979 (the "Act") and Financial Reporting Standards in Singapore ("FRSs").

 2.2 Basis of measurement

 The financial statements have been prepared on the historical cost basis except as otherwise described below.